SirDevOps9/ms_frontend/README.md

 For bussiness-owners, Navigate to `http://localhost:4300/bussinessowners`.
 The application will automatically reload if you change any of the source files.

+Run `npm run start:erp` to run all ERP Projects.

-For accounting, Navigate to `http://localhost:4300/accounting`.
+For Accounting, Navigate to `https://develop.localhost:4400/accounting`.
 The application will automatically reload if you change any of the source files.

-For hr, Navigate to `http://localhost:4300/hr`.
+For Hr, Navigate to `https://develop.localhost:4400/hr`.
 The application will automatically reload if you change any of the source files.

-For Erp home, Navigate to `http://localhost:4300/erp`.
+For Erp home, Navigate to `https://develop.localhost:4400/erp`.
 The application will automatically reload if you change any of the source files.